Taxes and discounts calculated in checkout.

 Today, we are featuring block 2 of the Farm Girl Vintage Sew Along at the Featherweight Shop!
-Last month, many of us began by learning some of the quilting basics as the first block, Apron Strings, was completed.
-This month, many gained new confidence while preparing, cutting and sewing block 2, the Autumn Star.
+Many of us began by learning some of the quilting basics as the first block, Apron Strings, was completed.
+Many gained new confidence while preparing, cutting and sewing block 2, the Autumn Star.

 Ruthie picked out fabric for both her block and mine with the only variation being the center teal and corner green floral prints.